In Fiji, the BPP invited applications from businesses that wish to partner with the Australian government in the following high-potential areas:

 Firms offering business services (B2B) that can create new jobs or upskilling opportunities for women

-Apply for a BPP COVID-19 Recovery Partnership to receive from AUD100,000 to AUD500,000 in funding to scale a business initiative for social impact.
+A BPP COVID-19 Recovery Partnership offers from AUD100,000 to AUD500,000 in funding to scale a business initiative for social impact.
 Applicants must match or exceed BPP funding through cash and in-kind investment.
 The BPP also supports partnerships through independent partnership brokers and business, gender and inclusion advisers.

-A business can apply on its own or in a consortium with other businesses, social enterprises, investors, non-government organisations or other types of organisations.
+A business could apply on their own or in a consortium with other businesses, social enterprises, investors, non-government organisations or other types of organisations.
 Applicants must be registered with a business or other recognised registration/accreditation body and have a financial history.
 The Australian Department of Foreign Affairs and Trade (DFAT) will undertake a due diligence process before entering a contract with successful applicants.

-Businesses must specify an implementation period of between one and three years in their application.
+Businesses specified an implementation period of between one and three years in their application.
 The implementation period must fall between 1 May 2021 and 30 June 2024

 27 October 2020: Applications open

 22 January – 9 February 2021: Shortlisted applicants invited to discuss the concept note in more detail